Home / Glossary / Negging: Definition, Origin, and Why It Still Works When You Do It Right

 Negging didn't fall out of the sky.
 It came from one specific subculture: the pickup-artist scene of the late 90s and early 2000s, built around guys like Mystery and Neil Strauss and the workshops they ran in nightclub towns.
 Strauss's 2005 book The Game took it mainstream, and for about a decade every guy who'd ever sweated through a bar conversation gave it a shot.

 Here's the context worth knowing.
-The move was built for extremely specific conditions: loud clubs in Vegas and LA in the early 2000s, where you had about three seconds to cut into a group of women and stand out before they wrote you off.
-In that room, anything that broke the "hey, can I buy you a drink" pattern beat the baseline.
+The move was forged in brutal conditions: loud clubs in Vegas and LA, where you had about three seconds to cut into a group of women and stand out before they wrote you off.
+That's a punishing test environment.
+Anything that survives it has something real going for it, and breaking the "hey, can I buy you a drink" pattern survived it easily.

 Try Wingman Now